How many credits do I need to transfer to ESU?

 ESU’s campus housing inventory includes traditional residence halls, apartment complexes (University Apartments and University Ridge), and suite style residence halls.

-Campus housing is guaranteed for transfer students who make their $300 Enrollment Fee, and complete the campus housing application by June 1, 2018 for fall 2018 enrollment.
+Campus housing is guaranteed for transfer students who make their $300 Enrollment Fee, and complete the campus housing application by the respective deadline.
 After this date, campus housing will be offered subject to availability on a first-come, first-serve basis.
 Students interested in campus housing must complete the online housing application through their "MyESU" portal after they have submitted their $300 Enrollment Fee.

 For more information, please contact the Residence Life & Housing Office at (570) 422-3460 or Housing & Residential Services.